kamchur/flutter_naver_login_sdk/packages/NaverLoginSDK/README.md

 <img src="https://github.com/user-attachments/assets/3ccfb285-d2c4-4030-b635-922297fd8806" alt="img" width="300"> <br/><br/>
 Next, click on the API Settings tab and add environments under the "Login Open API Service Environment" section.
 Add both iOS and Android.
 For iOS, you must include a URL Scheme. <br/>
 (Snake or camel case is recommended.
-If unfamiliar, lowercase text will suffice.)
-For the Download URL, you can enter anything if there is no specific website.<br/>
+If unfamiliar, lowercase text will suffice) For the Download URL, you can enter anything if there is no specific website.<br/>
 <img src="https://github.com/user-attachments/assets/74f70f9f-1f24-4dec-ac02-474b39bcc34f" alt="iOS URL Scheme img" width="300">